zafirexd/ComfyUI-RMBG/update.md

 # ComfyUI-RMBG Update Log

+## v1.9.1 (2025/02/20)
+### Technical Updates
+- Changed repository for model management to the new repository
+- Reorganized models files structure for better maintainability

 ## v1.9.0 (2025/02/19)
 ![rmbg_v1 9 0](https://github.com/user-attachments/assets/a7649781-42c9-4af4-94c7-6841e9395f5a)
 Add and group all BiRefNet models collections into BiRefNet node.